 SO2 is a great antioxidant and preservative that is used in many things we consume.
 Unless you only shop at off-the-grid farmers markets, you probably consume more SO2 with your carrots and celery than you ever will in a bottle of wine.
 In production, it is a great protector of wine, and keeps grapes and wine fresh as they move from one stage of winemaking to the other.
 Some SO2 is produced naturally during fermentation.
 So, while it is good that these brands are trying to keep SO2 to it’s natural minimum, this is only really impactful to those people who have sulphite sensitivity and won’t effect most people.

 Editor’s note: This is bullsh*t, We call bullsh*t.
-Mostly because the headache you get is mostly from dehydration and overconsumption of alcohol and possibly histamine present (in red wines, mostly).
+Mostly because the headache you get is mostly from dehydration and overconsumption of alcohol, possibly histamine present (in red wines, mostly), and your body's struggles to break down aldehydes.
 And as far as we’re aware, the Clean wines out there are not truly low alcohol (below 10%).
 They still affect the body mainly the same way.
 But here is what we, self-proclaimed doctors- prescribe: drink whatever you want, drink smart, drink water, eat, and get some sleep.
 This, in our lives has worked the best to prevent headaches.

 “When it comes to clean wines, the only thing being cleaned is your wallet,” a quote from Felicity Carter, editor of Meininger’s Wine Business International magazine and a person far smarter than we are.